cfware/babel-plugin-template-html-minifier/readme.md

 ## Options

 All options are passed through to html-minifier.
 See the [html-minifier docs](https://github.com/kangax/html-minifier#options-quick-reference).
-Note that, unlike html-minifier, this plugin enables whitespace collapsing by default.

 Additional options for the Babel plugin are: